dzhuang/django-galleryfield/docs/source/settings.rst

 .. warning::
    Options ``previewMaxWidth`` and ``previewMaxHeight`` were ignored in favor of :setting:`thumbnail settings <settings_thumbnails>`.
+   Option ``maxNumberOfFiles`` will be ignored and should be configured in the formfield.
+   See example in :class:`galleryfield.fields.GalleryFormField`.
    Options ``fileInput``, ``paramName`` and ``singleFileUploads`` were also ignored (overridden).